gaokun227/HAFS_tools/README.md

 cd sorc/
 build_tools.sh

-Kun has tested the code on Jet, on which all modules have been installed see modulefiles/modulefile.hafs.jet
+Kun has tested the code on Jet, on which all modules have been installed; see modulefiles/modulefile.hafs.jet